biorobotics/Medical-DVRK-AR/src/medical_dvrk_ar/Helper/readme.md

 ### manual_crop_point_cloud_without_hsvfilter

-This helper allow you to use open3d package to crop the point cloud manually.
+This helper allows you to use open3d package to crop the point cloud manually.
 It's created for testing the influence of the noise to the accuracy of registration.

 ## scanning_result_and_gt_for_compare_cloud